Resource guide for medication aide requirements by state

 Alabama

 Alabama uses the acronym MAC (medication assistant, certified).
-You must meet their general eligibility criteria and complete an approved MAC education program, which consists of 60 hours of theory/lab training and 40 hours of supervised clinical activity.
+You must complete an approved MAC education program consisting of 60 hours of theory/lab training and 40 hours of supervised clinical activity.

 Find information about MAC programs and resources, eligibility requirements, and more by visiting the MAC page on the Alabama Board of Nursing website.